1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 1. Mint State Condition: Quarters that have been preserved in near-perfect condition can be worth anywhere from a few dollars to several thousand dollars, depending on their grade.

 2. Error Coins: Look for errors such as the doubled die or a silver planchet.
-A 1965 silver quarter can be worth as much as $8,000 or more.
+A 1965 silver quarter value with these errors can be worth as much as $8,000 or more.

 3. Cameo or Deep Cameo Finish: Special Mint Set coins with a cameo or deep cameo finish, which exhibit a frosted image against a mirrored background, are also highly prized by collectors.